[Yes, this is my website where I write about an elusive character I keep attempting to meet.]

 Kelley's recently completed novel, "The Mirage"--a fantasy of eros and mythology--draws directly upon his quarter century of living in the greater community of Dartmouth College in Hanover, N.H.
 The novel explores the secret struggles of creativity and historical and literary scholarship, revealing the searing and transformative impact of those struggles on the lives of individuals in the college community.

 His novel-in-progress, "In the Name of the Creator: THE POWER OF THE MAN", continues Kelley's fictional exploration of the morality of artistic and scholarly creation.
 The protagonist, Patrick Sweeney, literally creates the career and shapes the character of his wife, Hedy.
-Ironically Jason makes a mystery of his own life and the whole process refracts back upon itself to become his writing material.
+Ironically Patrick makes a mystery of his own life and the entire process refracts back upon itself to become his writing material.
 Life becomes art, art becomes life.

 That Kelley is, indeed, a self-described fantasist, a fabulist, is illustrated in his recently completed fictional collection on the lure of golf titled, “Shaman of the Green”.
-In this literary potpourri of short stories, epiphanies, and whimsies, Kelley even makes art of golf as he explores the mystery and comedy, the spirituality and mythology, and withal the romance and the history of the ancient game.
+In this literary potpourri of short stories, epiphanies, and whimsies, Kelley even makes art of golf as he explores the mystery and comedy, the spirituality and mythology, and withal the romance and the history of the ancient pastime.

 Kelley’s first literary report of links to and back from the game of golf occurred in 1985 when he edited and wrote the monthly newsletter, Colonel Bogey’s Lore, for Hanover Country Club in New Hampshire, the home golf club of Dartmouth College.
 The National Golf Foundation appraised the newsletter as the best in the United States, awarding it the Harry C. Eckhoff Award for excellence in golf journalism.
-A further confession of strange and marvelous occurrences to and fro on the greens emerged when Kelley edited and wrote stories and essays for the inaugural 1996 edition of New Hampshire Golf.
+A further confession of strange and marvelous occurrences to and fro on the greens emerged when Kelley was the editor and wrote stories and essays for the inaugural 1996 edition of New Hampshire Golf.
 Kelley’s writing has also appeared in PGA Magazine, the golf professional’s journal.